What is RFID?

 RFID Antennas are necessary elements in an RFID system because they convert the RFID reader’s signal into RF waves that can be picked up by RFID tags.
-Without some type of RFID antenna, whether integrated or standalone, the RFID reader cannot properly send and receive signals to RFID tags.
+Without some type of RFID antenna, whether integrated into the reader or external, the RFID reader cannot properly send and receive signals to RFID tags.

 Unlike RFID readers, RFID antennas are called "dumb devices" for a couple of reasons - the first being that they cannot power on or retain power individually, and the second being that RFID antennas do not have any computing power.
 When the reader’s energy is transmitted to the antenna, the antenna generates an RF field and, subsequently, an RF signal is transmitted to the tags in the vicinity.
 The antenna’s efficiency in generating waves in a specific direction is known as the antenna’s gain.
 To put it simply, the higher the gain, the more powerful, and further-reaching RF field an antenna will have.

-The RFID antenna gives off RFID waves along a horizontal or vertical plane.
-If the RF field is a horizontal plane, is it described as horizontally linear, and the same principle applies to an RFID antenna that creates a vertical plane.
+Linearly polarized RFID antennas give off RF waves along a horizontal or vertical plane.
+If the RF field is a horizontal plane, is it described as horizontally linear, and the same principle applies to an RFID antenna that emits waves on a vertical plane.

-If you are using a linear antenna, the polarity can have a significant impact upon a system’s read range.
+If you are using a linear antenna, the polarity can have a significant impact on a system’s read range.
 The key to maximizing read range is to ensure an antenna’s polarity aligns with the polarity of the RFID tag.
 If these do not match up, for instance, a vertical linearly-polarized antenna and a tag with a horizontal linearly-polarized antenna, the read range will be severely reduced.
 An RFID tag’s antenna polarity can be determined by simply looking at the way the tag’s antenna is placed in relation to the antenna - typically the longer portion of the tag is either horizontal or vertical.
 Determining the linear RFID antenna’s emitting plane is usually done with testing, but some antennas include an indicator for the linear plane being used.

-A circularly-polarized antenna transmits waves that continually rotate between horizontal and vertical planes in order to give an application enhanced flexibility by allowing for RFID tags to be read in multiple orientations.
+A circularly-polarized antenna transmits RF waves that continually rotate between horizontal and vertical planes in order to give an application enhanced flexibility.
+This flexibility allows for RFID tags to be read in multiple orientations.
 However, because the energy is divided between two planes, a circularly-polarized antenna’s read range is shorter versus a similar gain linear antenna.

 Learn more about RFID Antennas – 9 Tactics For Choosing an RFID Antenna